-The Further Consolidated Appropriations Act of 2020 (Pub.
-L. 116-94) (2020 Appropriations Act), enacted on December 20, 2019, appropriates FY 2020 funds to carry out the TAA Program.
-It includes an appropriation of \$680 million within the Department's Federal Unemployment Benefits and Allowances (FUBA) account spread across three program activities: TaOA (\$450 million), TRA (\$208 million), and ATAA/RTAA (\$22 million).
+The Consolidated Appropriations Act, 2021, Division H, (Pub.
+L. 116-260), enacted December 27, 2020, appropriates FY 2021 funds to carry out the TAA Program.
+It includes an appropriation of \$633.6 million within the Department's Federal Unemployment Benefits and Allowances (FUBA) account spread across three program activities: TaOA (\$406.6 million), TRA (\$207 million), and ATAA/RTAA (\$20 million).
 In addition, states may use TaOA funds to provide benefits and services to members of worker groups covered by a certification under the 2002 Program, the 2009 Program, the 2011 Program, and the 2015 Program, in accordance with the requirements of the TAA law in effect at the time of filing of such petition for certification.

-Funds provided under the FY 2020 FUBA appropriation for TaOA are available for expenditure for three fiscal years (i.e., FY 2020, FY 2021, and FY 2022).
-The expenditure period for funds provided under the FY 2020 FUBA appropriation for TRA, ATAA, and RTAA is one fiscal year (i.e., through September 30, 2020).
-States may refer to the FY 2020 TAA Annual Funding Agreement and Notice of
+Funds provided under the FY 2021 FUBA appropriation for TaOA are available for expenditure for three fiscal years (i.e., FY 2021, FY 2022, and FY 2023).
+The expenditure period for funds provided under the FY 2021 FUBA appropriation for TRA, ATAA, and RTAA is one fiscal year (i.e., through September 30, 2021).
+States may refer to the FY 2021 TAA Program Annual Funding Agreement and Notice of Award for additional information on the expenditure period for TaOA funds and the UI Annual Funding Agreement for additional information on TRA, ATAA, and RTAA expenditure periods.

-&lt;sup>1 The statutory text in the Further Consolidated Appropriations Act, 2020 that appropriates FUBA funds provides as follows: For payments during fiscal year 2020 of trade adjustment benefit payments and allowances under part I of subchapter B of chapter 2 of title II of the Trade Act of 1974, and section 246 of that Act; and for training, employment and case management services, allowances for job search and relocation, and related state administrative expenses under part II of subchapter B of chapter 2 of title II of the Trade Act of 1974, and including benefit payments, allowances, training, employment and case management services, and related state administration provided pursuant to section 231(a) of the Trade Adjustment Assistance Extension Act of 2011 and section 405(a) of the Trade Preferences Extension Act of 2015, \$680,000,000 together with such amounts as may be necessary to be charged to the subsequent appropriation for payments for any period subsequent to September 15, 2020: Provided, That notwithstanding section 502 of this Act, any part of the appropriation provided under this heading may remain available for obligation beyond the current fiscal year pursuant to the authorities of section 245(c) of the Trade Act of 1974 (19 U.S.C.
+&lt;sup>1 The statutory text in the Consolidated Appropriations Act, 2021, that appropriates FUBA funds provides as follows: For payments during fiscal year 2021 of trade adjustment benefit payments and allowances under part I of subchapter B of chapter 2 of title II of the Trade Act of 1974, and section 246 of that Act; and for training, employment and case management services, allowances for job search and relocation, and related state administrative expenses under part II of subchapter B of chapter 2 of title II of the Trade Act of 1974, and including benefit payments, allowances, training, employment and case management services, and related state administration provided pursuant to section 231(a) of the Trade Adjustment Assistance Extension Act of 2011 and section 405(a) of the Trade Preferences Extension Act of 2015, \$633,600,000 together with such amounts as may be necessary to be charged to the subsequent appropriation for payments for any period subsequent to September 15, 2021: Provided, That notwithstanding section 502 of this Act, any part of the appropriation provided under this heading may remain available for obligation beyond the current fiscal year pursuant to the authorities of section 245(c) of the Trade Act of 1974 (19 U.S.C.
 2317(c)).